bocoup/html5-building-blocks/Home.md

 The web browser programming interface is a set of programming interfaces the allow web developers to use JavaScript to interact with the user's operating system.

 ### [[Browser Extensions]]
-All of the desktop browser vendors provide extension interfaces for requesting access to things users have to say yes to through an installation process.
-For example, you can get access a users bookmarks, a screenshot taking interface, override default pages, and so forth.
+All of the browsers provide provide their own proprietary extension interface for requesting access to secured parts of a users' computer.
+For example, you can get access a user's bookmarks, a screenshot taking interface, override default pages, and so forth.

 #### [[MathML|Math-Markup-Language]]
 MathML (Math Markup Language), is a markup language for writing mathematical notations.